claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Instance Replication**
 	- Provision an instance with chosen instance type to perform the replications between databases
 - **Serverless Replication (DMS Serverless)**
-	- a **serverless** offering where you pay as you go, **with some limitations**:
+	- **Serverless** offering with pay as you go model, **with some limitations**:
 		- Does not have public Ips
 		- Must use VPC endpoints to access specific AWS services.
 Eg. S3, Kinesis, DynamoDB, OpenSearch
 		- Limited selection of possible sources and targets
 		- Doesn't support views with selection and transformation rules.

 ## Auto Scaling (different from ASG)
 **AWS auto scaling** is a service that can discover scaling resources whithin your aws account, and quickly add scaling plans to your scaling resources.

-It can manage and make reccomandations for the following scaling resources: ASG, ECS, EC2,Aurora, DynamoDB, Spot Fleet
+It can manage and make reccomandations for the following scaling resources: **ASG, ECS, EC2,Aurora, DynamoDB, Spot Fleet**

 - **Predictive Scaling**: analyze historical load, generate a forecast and scale based on that forecast
 - **Dynamic Scaling**: when a metric changes so does the capacity.
 ## Storage Gateway
-**AWS Storage Gateway**: is a hybrid storage service that allows your on-premises applications to seamlessly use AWS cloud storage (Bridge between on-premise data and cloud data in s3).
+**AWS Storage Gateway**: is a hybrid storage service that allows your on-premises applications to seamlessly use Amazon S3 (Bridge between on-premise data and cloud data in s3).
 Use example: backups to the cloud, using on-premises file shares backed by cloud storage, and providing low-latency access to data in AWS for on-premises applications.

 ### Types of Storage

 #### S3 File Gateway
  Amazon S3 File Gateway supports a file interface into s3 and combines a service and a virtual software appliance.
 By using this combination, you can store and retrieve objects in Amazon S3 using industry-standard file protocols such as **Network File System (NFS)** and **Server Message Block (SMB)**.
 - **Data is cached at the file gateway** for low latency access
 - Integrated with **Active Directory (AD)** for user authentication
 ![[Pasted image 20241007125534.png]]
 #### Volume Gateway
 Allows you to mount s3 as local drive using the **iSCSI** protocol
+- Use cases: **Hybrid Cloud, Backup and disaster recovery Migration of application data**
 - 2 types:
 	- **Store Volumes:** store primary data locally and asynchronously to AWS:
-			- Provide your on-premises applications with **low-latency access** to their entire datasets while still providing durable off-site backups.
+		- Provide your on-premises applications with **low-latency access** to their entire datasets
-			- **Create storage volumes** and mount them as iSCSI devices from your on-premises servers.
-			- Any data written to stored volumes are stored on your on-premises storage hardware.
-			- Amazon Elastic Block Store (EBS) snapshots are backed up to AWS S3.
+		- Durable off-site backups.
 		- **Stored Volumes can be between 1GB - 16TB in size**
 	- **Cache volumes:**
+		- Retain a copy of frequently accessed data subsets locally
+		- Substantial cost savings
+		- **low-latency access** to your frequently accessed datae
-			- **Minimizes the need to scale your on-premises storage infrastructure** while still providing your applications with low-latency data access.
+		- **Minimizes the need to scale your on-premises storage infrastructure**
 		- **Create storage volumes up to 32TB in size and attach them as iSCSI** devices from your on-premises servers.
-			- Your gateway stores data that you write to these volumes in S3 and retains recently read data in your on-premises storage gateway cache, and upload buffer storage.
-			- Cached volumes can be between 1GB - 32GB in size

 Think of it as a remote drive